vijaitj/Route-Planning-Proj/README.md

 # Route Planning Project

-This repo contains the code written to complete the Route Planning project.
+A toy Project to find the path between two points on a map using the A* search.
+It uses data from the OpenStreetMap project.

 <img src="map.png" width="600" height="450" />